Brad Shaw: Ottawa Senators

-Shaw joined the Ottawa Senators for their inaugural season in 1992–93, and was named an alternate captain.
-Shaw played in 81 games with the Senators, scoring seven goals and 41 points to finish second among defensemen on the team.
+Shaw was selected by the Ottawa Senators as part of a secret deal whereby if Ottawa did not select Viacheslav Fetisov of the New Jersey Devils, but another player, then New Jersey would send Ottawa a young player to complete the transaction.
+Shaw was named an alternate captain for the Senators.
+Shaw was on the ice for the opening faceoff in Ottawa's first game in their inaugural season in 1992–93.
+Shaw played in 81 games with the Senators, scoring seven goals and 41 points.
+On November 5, 1992, he had a multi-point game against the Calgary Flames, then again against the San Jose Sharks on January 10, 1993.

-Shaw was named a co-captain of the Senators with Mark Lamb to begin 1993–94, a position they both held until March when the Senators named Gord Dineen captain, following Lamb's trade to the Flyers.
-In 66 games, Shaw had four goals and 23 points, which was the highest among Senators defensemen that season.

-In 1994–95, Shaw appeared in only two games with the Senators, getting no points.
+Shaw was named a co-captain of the Senators with Mark Lamb to begin 1993–94, a position they both held until March when Lamb was traded to the Philadelphia Flyers.
+Gord Dineen was named captain as his (and Lamb's) replacement that season.
+In 66 games, Shaw had four goals and 23 points.
+In the lockout-shortened 1994–95 season, Shaw appeared in only two games with the Senators, getting no points.
 He finished the year with the Atlanta Knights of the IHL, where in 26 games, he had a goal and 19 points.
 In five playoff games with Atlanta, Shaw had seven points.

-After the season, Shaw signed with the Detroit Vipers of the IHL.

 Detroit Vipers

 Shaw joined the Detroit Vipers of the IHL as a player and an assistant coach to head coach Rick Dudley.
 In his first season with the club in 1995–96, Shaw had seven goals and 61 points in 79 games.
 In eight playoff games, Shaw had two goals and five points, as Detroit lost to the Orlando Solar Bears.

-Shaw returned as a player-assistant coach with the Vipers in 1996–97, as Steve Ludzik was named head coach of the team.
-In 59 games, Shaw had six goals and 38 points, finishing second in team defense in scoring.
+Shaw returned as a player-assistant coach with the Vipers in 1996–97, as Steve Ludzik was named the new head coach of the team.
+In 59 games, Shaw had six goals and 38 points.
 In 21 playoff games, Shaw had two goals and 11 points as the Vipers defeated the Long Beach Ice Dogs to win the Turner Cup.

-Shaw was no longer an assistant coach in 1997–98, and played in 64 games, scoring two goals and 35 points.
+In 1997–98 he played in 64 games, scoring two goals and 35 points.
+He was on the ice for Gordie Howe's last shift in professional hockey on October 3, 1997.
 In the playoffs, Shaw had a goal and 12 points in 23 games, as the Vipers lost to the Chicago Wolves in seven games in the Turner Cup final.

 In 1998–99, Shaw began the season with the Vipers, where he scored 10 goals and 45 points in 61 games.

-On March 8, 1999, Shaw left the Vipers, as he signed an NHL contract with the Ottawa Senators.
-Shaw had to pass through waivers, and was claimed by the Washington Capitals two days later.
+On March 8, 1999, Shaw signed an NHL contract with the Ottawa Senators, as the Senators sought out defensive depth.
+Shaw was placed on waivers in order to return to Detroit, and was claimed by the Washington Capitals on March 9, who were also dealing with defensive depth issues.